Dobbs v. Jackson Women's Health Organization: Reactions

 The leak elicited outrage from high-ranking members of both major political parties, Democrats for the content of the draft, and Republicans out of concern for how the leak occurred.
-The leak renewed calls from Democrats, including Biden and pro-abortion rights activists, for the Senate to pass the Women's Health Protection Act, which had already passed the House of Representatives, to codify the rights established by Roe and Casey before Dobbs was decided and supersede the Religious Freedom Restoration Act.
+The leak renewed calls from Democrats, including Biden and abortion rights activists, for the Senate to pass the Women's Health Protection Act, which had already passed the House of Representatives, to codify the rights established by Roe and Casey before Dobbs was decided and supersede the Religious Freedom Restoration Act.
 It failed to pass in the Senate on May 11, after a 49–51 vote primarily along party lines.
 Biden denounced the draft opinion as "radical" and said that same-sex marriage and birth control were also at risk.

 Republicans immediately condemned the leak and called on the Supreme Court and Department of Justice, including the FBI, to launch an investigation.
 Twenty-two members of Congress signed a letter asking the U.S. Attorney General and FBI director to investigate.
 House Republican leadership issued a joint statement that called the leak "a clearly coordinated campaign to intimidate and obstruct the Justices".

 In May 2022, the Marquette University Law School released a poll showing a drastic change of public opinion of the Supreme Court.
 In March 2022, when the survey was last conducted, 54% of respondents said they approved of the nine justices and 45% said they disapproved.
 In the newest survey, only 44% of respondents reported approval.
 In June 2022, a Gallup poll showed confidence in the Supreme Court at 25%, down from 36% in 2021, and the lowest in 50 years.

-A November 2022 New York Times article investigated a possible earlier leak from the Supreme Court a few weeks before the 2014 decision Burwell v.
-Hobby Lobby Stores, Inc., a landmark case that allowed religious organizations to exempt themselves from having to pay for insurance-based contraceptives for their employees.
-The report was based on information from Rob Schenck, who said that after having dinner with Alito, he was told of the pending decision by a third party, allowing him to prepare Hobby Lobby and other religious groups when the decision was announced.
-Before talking to the Times about it, Schenck wrote to Chief Justice Roberts after the Dobbs leak was revealed to share what he knew of it.
-Alito denied having leaked the decision.
-The report of this earlier leak led members of the House and Senate Judiciary Committees to consider an investigation into both leaks.
-In a letter responding to an inquiry from Senator Sheldon Whitehouse and Representative Hank Johnson, the Supreme Court's legal counsel defended Alito, writing, "There is nothing to suggest that Justice Alito's actions violated ethical standards."